 - Document the process including efficiency and effectiveness indicators, monitor performance and evaluate the outcomes.

-This workshop will provide a deeper understanding of treatment strategies so that enforcement and other actions can be tailored to promote better compliance.
-Tax officials will explore strategy models aimed at obtaining the optimal mix of responses to achieve the widest possible impact on voluntary compliance across the taxpayer population.
-We will discuss business, industrial, sociological, economic and psychological factors influencing behavior, different taxpayer attitudes, the underlying causes of non-compliance and the corresponding compliance strategies.
-The participants will improve their capacities in the following areas:
+The workshop provided a deeper understanding of treatment strategies so that enforcement and other actions can be tailored to promote better compliance.
+Tax officials explored strategy models aimed at obtaining the optimal mix of responses to achieve the widest possible impact on voluntary compliance across the taxpayer population.
+We discussed business, industrial, sociological, economic and psychological factors influencing behavior, different taxpayer attitudes, the underlying causes of non-compliance and the corresponding compliance strategies.
+The participants improved their capacities in the following areas:

 - Principles of customer segmentation (small, medium-sized and large businesses, industry type, type of tax, type of risk) and the use of treatment strategies for different segments